roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md

 ---
-keyword: [K8s, create a Kubernetes cluster, dedicated Kubernetes cluster]
+keyword: [Kubernetes, create a Kubernetes cluster, dedicated Kubernetes clusters]
 ---

 # Create a dedicated Kubernetes cluster

-A dedicated Kubernetes cluster contains at least three master nodes and several worker nodes.
-This ensures high availability and provides fine-grained management of clusters.
+A dedicated Kubernetes cluster contains at least three master nodes.
+This ensures high availability and provides fine-grained management on clusters.
 You must manually size, maintain, and upgrade dedicated Kubernetes clusters.
 This topic describes how to create a dedicated Kubernetes cluster in the Container Service for Kubernetes \(ACK\) console.

 Resource Access Management \(RAM\) is activated in the [RAM console](https://ram.console.aliyun.com/).
 Auto Scaling \(ESS\) is activated in the [ESS console](https://essnew.console.aliyun.com).

 **Note:**

-When you use an ACK cluster, take note of the following limits:
+To use an ACK cluster, take note of the following limits:

--   Server Load Balancer \(SLB\) instances that are created together with the ACK cluster support only the pay-as-you-go billing method.
+-   Server Load Balancer \(SLB\) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.
 -   ACK clusters support only virtual private clouds \(VPCs\).
--   By default, each account has specific quotas on cloud resources that can be created.
-You cannot create clusters if the quota limit is reached.
-To increase the quota limit of cloud resources for your account, submit a ticket.
+-   By default, you can create only a limited amount of cloud resources with each Alibaba Cloud account.
+You cannot create clusters if the quotas are exhausted.
+To request a quota increase, submit a ticket.
-    -   By default, you can create up to 50 clusters across all regions under each account.
-You can deploy up to 100 nodes in each cluster.
-To increase the quotas of clusters or nodes,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+    -   By default, you can create up to 50 clusters across all regions with each account.
+Each cluster can contain up to 100 nodes.
+To increase the quota of clusters or nodes,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

         **Note:** By default, you can add up to 48 route entries to the VPC where an ACK cluster is deployed.
 This means that you can configure up to 48 route entries for ACK clusters deployed in a VPC.
 To increase the quota of route entries for a VPC, submit a ticket.

-    -   By default, you can create up to 100 security groups under each account.
+    -   By default, you can create up to 100 security groups with each account.
-    -   By default, you can create up to 60 pay-as-you-go SLB instances under each account.
+    -   By default, you can create up to 60 pay-as-you-go SLB instances with each account.
-    -   By default, you can create up to 20 elastic IP addresses \(EIPs\) under each account.
+    -   By default, you can create up to 20 elastic IP addresses \(EIPs\) with each account.
 -   Limits on Elastic Compute Service \(ECS\) instances:

     The pay-as-you-go and subscription billing methods are supported.